Yves Klein and His Artist Family*

-Marie Raymond, Yves Klein and Fred Klein, 1954, photo ©: All rights reserved, © The Estate of Yves Klein c/o ADAGP, Paris
+Marie Raymond, Yves Klein and Fred Klein, 1954, photo ©: All rights reserved, © Yves Klein Archief c/o ADAGP, Paris

 When we think of Yves Klein, his distinctive shade of blue – International Klein Blue, which he patented in 1960 – immediately comes to mind.
 Throughout his brief yet remarkable life, he was surrounded by a colourful family of artists.
 His father, mother, and wife were all engaged in their own artistic pursuits, inspiring and challenging one another.
 Although Yves Klein’s work is still celebrated internationally, it has been decades since an exhibition of his work was held in the Netherlands.
-Thanks to close collaboration with the Yves Klein Archives in Paris, a significant number of his works will be displayed together in a Dutch museum for the first time since the exhibition at the Stedelijk Museum Amsterdam in 1965.
+Thanks to close collaboration with the Yves Klein Archives in Paris, a significant number of his works, as well of his family members, will be displayed together in a Dutch museum.

 Yves Klein, Planetary Relief ‘Région de Grenoble’, (RP 10), 1961, posthumous edition ca. 1990, dry pigment and synthetic resin on bronze, 86 x 65 cm, © The Estate of Yves Klein c/o ADAGP, Paris